🍽️ Beverages Guide

 Black tea & Histamine β€” What the evidence says

-Black tea is one of the most problematic beverages for individuals with DAO deficiency.
-Although it does not naturally contain high levels of pre-formed histamine, its clinical Score 2 is due to its role as a potent DAO inhibitor.
-The polyphenols and alkaloids (caffeine, theophylline, and theobromine) present in fermented tea leaves interfere directly with the Diamine Oxidase enzyme, significantly reducing your body's capacity to process histamine from other foods consumed throughout the day.
+Black tea does not naturally contain high levels of pre-formed histamine, but it is frequently classified as a DAO inhibitor.
+The polyphenols and alkaloids present in fermented tea leaves, including caffeine, theophylline, and theobromine, may interfere with the Diamine Oxidase enzyme, potentially reducing the body's capacity to process histamine from other foods consumed during the day.

 Does preparation change the risk?

-The steeping time, temperature, and added ingredients all influence how much of the DAO-inhibiting compounds are extracted.
-Shorter steeping and simpler preparations are always preferable.
+Steeping time, temperature, and added ingredients all influence how much of the potentially problematic compounds are extracted.
+Shorter steeping and simpler preparations are generally preferable.

 FormRisk LevelNotes

-Iced tea (commercial)Extremely HighOften contains citric acid, preservatives, and high sugar or FODMAPs
+Iced tea (commercial)Higher riskOften contains citric acid, preservatives, and added sugars.

-Decaf black teaModerate-HighLower caffeine reduces mast cell triggering, but DAO inhibition remains
+Decaf black teaModerate-HighLower caffeine, but DAO inhibition from polyphenols may remain.

-Earl Grey / FlavoredHigher riskBergamot and citrus oils are additional histamine liberators
+Earl Grey / FlavoredHigher riskBergamot and citrus oils may act as additional histamine liberators.

 Note: Risk levels are based on clinical observations and patient reports, not standardized histamine measurements.
 Individual tolerance varies.